 A Tool for Evaluating Feed Test Results

 This tool evaluates the ability of a single feed to meet basic nutritional requirements of different classes of cattle in different stages of production under normal circumstances.
+It is not intended for use in ration balancing, but rather to alert you to potential issues with individual feed ingredients.
 These results will not apply if cows are in poor condition, if the weather is extremely cold, wet, or windy, nor does it account for the extra energy expenditure associated with swath grazing.
-It is not intended for use in ration balancing, but rather to alert you to potential issues with individual feed ingredients.
-It is strongly recommended that the user seek advice from a qualified professional to develop a balanced ration, or familiarize yourself with ration balancing software like CowBytes.
+It is strongly recommended that the user seek advice from a qualified professional or use CowBytes Ration Balancing Software to develop a balanced ration for all classes of cattle or for evaluating ingredients when backgrounding calves and developing heifers.

-Step 1: Select Cattle Class – options are Backgrounding, Replacements, Mature Cows, and Mature Bulls.
+Step 1: Select Cattle Class options are First Calf Heifers, Mature Cows, and Mature Bulls

-Step 2: Select Average Daily Gain in lbs/day (for Backgrounding), or Stage of Production (for Replacements, Mature Cows, Mature Bulls).
+Step 2: Select Stage of Production (for First Calf Heifers, Mature Cows, Mature Bulls)

 Interpretation: